-If the person you are searching for is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer or private investigator, they will be certified, licensed, or registered through a state agency.
+If the person is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer, real estate agent, or private investigator, they will be certified, licensed, or registered through a state agency.

-If the person whom you are searching for has (or should have) a state professional license, you can check that online for most states.
-For a complete list of links to professional licensing, just go to the Council on Licensure, Enforcement and Regulation.
-Their web site contains over thirty professions in which licensing or certification is involved and provided contact information for most of them in each of the 50 states.
+If the person has (or should have) a state professional license, check that online for most states.
+For a complete list of links to professional licensing, check the Council on Licensure, Enforcement and Regulation website, which contains over thirty professions in which licensing or certification is involved and provides contact information for most of them in each of the 50 states.

-The Maryland Department of Labor also has a very useful database.
-If the person you are looking for is employed in Maryland, and is legally practicing in one of these fields, the database will have their name and address:
+The Maryland Department of Labor has a license search database.
+If the person you are looking for is employed in Maryland, and is legally practicing in one of the fields listed on the website (e.g., architect, barber, plumbing, etc.), then the database will have their name and address.

 Vital Records Offices

 Vital records can be a good place to start building your stockpile of information on the person you are looking for.
-Marriage, divorce, birth and death certificates are available from the Vital Statistics Administration.
+Maryland marriage, divorce, birth, and death certificates are available from the Vital Statistics Administration.